kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 ## {{% heading "prerequisites" %}}% version-check %}}

 In 1.23 the HostProcess container feature is enabled by default.
-The kublet will communicate with containerd directly by passing the hostprocess flag via CRI.
+The kubelet will communicate with containerd directly by passing the hostprocess flag via CRI.
 You can use the latest version of containerd (v1.6+) to run HostProcess containers.
 [How to install containerd.](/docs/setup/production-environment/container-runtimes/#containerd)